panel-attack/panel-game/docs/Understanding the Codebase.md

 The telegraph is the visual representation of a Stack's outgoing garbage queue.
 It is only present if the Stack also has a target for its garbage.

 ### SimulatedStack.lua
-A fake stack based on `StackBase` that can sport an AttackEngine and/or a HealthEngine to mimic a player without actually dealing with any of the complexity a fully fledged CPU player would require.
+A fake stack based on `BaseStack` that can sport an AttackEngine and/or a HealthEngine to mimic a player without actually dealing with any of the complexity a fully fledged CPU player would require.
 Includes graphics functions.

 ### Match.lua
 A match creates and runs the stacks, holding and applying the concrete game settings that aren't on `Stack`.
-As the controlling entity, the match is supposed to control all behaviours that involve more than one stack, such as changing music, playing countdown, determining whether a stack needs to save rollback copies or determining a winner.
+As the controlling entity, the match is supposed to control all behaviours that involve more than one stack, such as determining whether a stack needs to save rollback copies or determining a winner.
 There are still some interactions inside of `Stack` that I would rather see on `Match`, such as determining if shock panels should be in the game via a different avenue than levelData itself.
 The match will continue running stacks until either only one is left or until or done, depending on the given conditions for winning the match (see section below about GameModes).

-### client/src/graphics/match_graphics.lua
+### client/src/ClientMatch.lua
-Graphics for rendering the match
+The client-side wrapper for the engine `Match`, providing graphics and sfx related functions on top of the raw physics work done by match.
 Some parts of rendering are instead taken care of by the scene running the Match and in the future it should ideally be most or all of it.

 ### GameModes.lua